microsoft/fluentui/packages/react-popup/Spec.md

 Right click on the trigger opens the popup.
 The popup anchors to the mouse position.

-Shift + F10 on the trigger opens the popup
+Shift + F10 on the trigger opens the popup.

 #### Focus